 Symptoms from breathing in (inhaling) nitric acid may include:

 If the chemical was swallowed, immediately give the person water or milk, unless instructed otherwise by a health care provider.
-Give 4 to 6 ounces of milk of magnesia, if possible.
+Give 4 to 6 ounces (120 to 180 milliliters) of milk of magnesia, if possible.

 DO NOT give water or milk if the person is having symptoms (such as vomiting, convulsions, or a decreased level of alertness) that make it hard to swallow.